Blue Origin rocket explodes on the launch pad during an engine-firing test

-A Blue Origin rocket has exploded during a test at the launch pad.
-Thursday night's blast was felt in nearby Cape Canaveral and Cocoa Beach, Florida, and briefly turned the sky orange.
+A rocket belonging to Jeff Bezos' Blue Origin has exploded during a test at the launch pad Blue Origin rocket explodes on the launch pad during an

-France’s parliament votes to repeal slavery-era Black Code, with tears and history in the chamberEx-CIA official charged with stealing millions of dollars in gold bars from the federal governmentIran negotiators agree to extend ceasefire and start nuclear talks, pending Trump signoff, US official saysClaude Lemieux, the feisty four-time Stanley Cup champion for Avalanche, Devils and Habs, dies at 60The Commodores, Morris Day say they won't perform at Trump-linked Freedom 250's DC showsChinese online retailer Temu hit with $232 million fine over unsafe toys and electronicsViral phenomenon in Argentina has young people identifying themselves as animalsNipper, stay!
+Blue Origin rocket explodes on the launch pad during an engine-firing testBy MARCIA DUNNAP Aerospace WriterThe Associated PressCAPE CANAVERAL, Fla.
+CAPE CANAVERAL, Fla. — A rocket belonging to Jeff Bezos’ Blue Origin exploded during a test at the launch pad Thursday night, shaking nearby homes and briefly painting the sky orange.exploded during an engine-firing test being conducted ahead of a satellite launch planned for next week.

-The future of a beloved dog statue on a New York warehouse is up in the airYou should be dancing, yeah.
-Moving to music offers all kinds of benefits as you ageHow a low angle and fast lens shaped a photo of Jannik SinnerPlastic bags don't go in the recycling bin.
-What should you do instead?
+No one was hurt, according to officials at Cape Canaveral Space Force Station.

 United States Latest News, United States Headlines